thedansilva/SudokuMaster/README.md

 # SudokuMaster
-SudokuMaster is a web based application that allows users to enjoy the game of Sudoku, featuring many puzzles, difficulties and great variety.
+SudokuMaster is a web based application that allows users to enjoy the mind testing game of Sudoku.
+This application features a variety of unique puzzles, each with a range of difficulties that can help any user learn and master this game.

 ### Requirements
-wamp server
+- Wamp server
-browser
-etc
+- Wamp requires a windows operating system
+- Browser
+- Primary input devices

 ### What is Sudoku?
 Sudoku is a logic based, number based puzzle.